conan-io/conan-io.github.io/_posts/2022-05-18-New-conan-release-1-48.markdown

 ---
 layout: post
 comments: false
-title: "Conan 1.48: Improvements in CMakePresets integration, new Autotools templates, CMakeToolchain configuration support for bitcode, arc and visibility flags in Apple, support to generate env ps1 instead of bat in Windows."
+title: "Conan 1.48: Improvements in CMakePresets integration, new Autotools templates, CMakeToolchain configuration support for bitcode, arc and visibility flags on Apple platforms, support to generate env ps1 instead of bat in Windows."
 meta_title: "Version 1.48 of Conan C++ Package Manager is Released"
 meta_description: "The new version features include Improvements in CMakePresets integration, new Autotools templates and much more..."
 ---